creative-connections/Bodylight-docs/reference/usersguide/adobe.md

     name="ZelezoCelek"
     fromid="id4" ></bdl-animate-adobe>
 ```
-* `src` - link to exported JS file from Adobe Animate, should be deployed locally next to web simulator document
+* `src` - relative or absolute URL location of the JS file from Adobe Animate.
+It should be accessible from the same context as the web simulator page.
 * `width` - width of the canvas (default 800px)
 * `height` - height of the canvas (default 600px)
 * `name` - name of the object exported in JS, should be taken from JS file, usually same as filename.